 *Includes materials, use of space and professional mentorship

-Week 2: - Introduction to Speculative Design - Introduction Futures Studies Tools
+Week 2: Prototyping designs with Computer Vision/Machine Learning with Gene Kogan - Introduction to Computer Vision/Machine Learning - Introduction to Speculative Design - Introduction Futures Studies Tools

-Week 4: - Show production - Documentation and Presentation - Exhibition
+Week 4: Show production - Continued iterations and finalization of designs - Documentation and Presentation - Exhibition

 Chris Woebken / chriswoebken.com